pop-os/popsicle/README.md

 i18n(pl): Improvements to Polish language support
 ```

-Translation files for the GTK application can be found [here](./gtk/i18n/).
+Translation files can be found [here](./i18n/).
 We are using [Project Fluent](https://projectfluent.org) for our translations, which should be easier than working with gettext.

 ### Supported Languages